vladimiryardan/Taffy-Wiki/Getting-Started.md

 * Application.cfc extends `taffy.core.api`

-* DO NOT implement the `onApplicationStart`, `onRequestStart`, or `onRequest` methods; these are used by the framework. `applicationStartEvent` is called during `onApplicationStart`, and `requestStartEvent` is called during `onRequestStart`, if you need to add code to these event listeners.
+* DO NOT implement the `onApplicationStart`, `onRequestStart`, or `onRequest` methods; these are used by the framework.
+Your implementation of `applicationStartEvent` is called during `onApplicationStart`, and `requestStartEvent` is called during `onRequestStart`, if you need to add code to these event listeners.

 * **applicationStartEvent** method is the most appropriate place to set any application-specific variables (e.g. `Application.datasource`).